quii/learn-go-with-tests/reading-files.md

 M`
 ```

-And then add another assertion like the others
+Add another assertion like the others.

 ```go
 	t.Run("it extracts the body", func(t *testing.T) {